bonniepeng2002/Bloomi/README.md

 # Bloomi
-An Android virtual garden, and plant tracking app
+A virtual Android garden and plant tracking app!